 Cells and proteins.
 Drugs and DNA.
 Anything worth seeing in life science is worth magnifying.
 One of the world’s most versatile facilities for microscopy is located at the University of Copenhagen, Faculty of Health and Medical Science, in the heart of the innovation district Copenhagen Science city.
 It is now boosting its services to private companies in life science and related areas.
+By Jes Andersen.

 The University of Copenhagen Core Facility for Integrated Microscopy (CFIM) does something that less than a handful of other global facilities do.
 They have placed light- and electron microscopy under the same leadership, and behind the same door.
 This gives users the option to choose the best technology for the task, without having to change venue.